Hong Kong SAR, China

 All students are required to enroll in a full course load of 15 units.

-• JOUR & PR students may be able to earn 8-12 units of upper-division major elective credit; the remaining 3 units taken will be general elective credits
+- JOUR & PR students may be able to earn 12 units of upper-division major elective credit; the remaining 3 units will be free elective credits

 Approval for non-Annenberg major/minor credit is granted by the non-ASCJ major/minor department and is not guaranteed.
-For more details on earning major and minor credit on this program, contact International Programs.
+For more details on earning major and minor credit in this program, contact International Programs.

 Students must take courses for a letter grade, pass/no pass is not an option.
 Courses will transfer into USC as credit/no credit and will have no impact on USC GPA.
 CUHK will issue a separate transcript that students may be required to submit to graduate or professional schools in the future.